How to Pick a Credible Caribbean Medical School

 This three-part exam includes the following components—and one of the three is the top criterion considered by residency directors when interviewing physicians for programs.

-• USMLE Step 1 tests a medical program student’s general knowledge of the basic sciences, or medical theory.
+• USMLE Step 1 tests a medical program student’s general knowledge of the preclinical sciences, or medical theory.

 • USMLE Step 2 is made up of two parts—clinical skills (CS) and clinical knowledge (CK).